nathanielwheeler/nathanielwheeler.com/public/markdown/2020/oct-5.md

 <br>

 You may have noticed that I don't have a page for analytics.
 I have decided that analytics will be a stretch goal as they are not crucial to a minimum viable product.

+I also didn't try to do anything drastically different between mobile and desktop.
+I didn't feel like different layouts would have been worth the increased complexity of the frontend.
+Of course, I may change my mind later, but this gives me a solid starting point.

 Tomorrow, I'm going to build an interactive prototype and begin fleshing out what sort of resources I will be using in the app.
 The prototype will show me if my wireframing is as intuitive of a user experience as I think it is.
 It will also help me visualize what sort of data I will need to be passing between the server and client.